-Coastal Mapping Program (CMP) Project CA0802 provides highly accurate digital shoreline data for a portion of the Port of Ventura and surrounding shoreline in California.
-The Geographic Cell (GC) may be used in support of the NOAA Nautical Charting Program (NCP) as well as geographic information systems (GIS) for coastal zone management applications.
+Coastal Mapping Program (CMP) Project CA0809 provides highly accurate digital shoreline data for Mission Bay, California.
+This project connects to previously completed Project CA1101A, which covers only the outer coast shoreline.
+The Geographic Cell (GC) may be used in support of the NOAA Nautical Charting Program (NCP) as well as geographic information systems (GIS) for a variety of coastal zone management applications.